sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 This creates three jobs:

-- **terraform_validate**: This validates the terraform via `terraform validate` command to make sure that it is correct and doesn't have duplicate resources or anything like that.
+- **terraform_validate**: This validates the terraform via `terraform validate` command to make sure that it is correct and does not have duplicate resources or anything like that.
 - **terraform_fmt**: This verifies that the terraform is well formatted by running the `terraform fmt` command.`